 Service Year Alliance

 In 2012, Laura was seated in the 3,500-seat Music Tent at the Aspen Ideas Festival, listening to 4-Star General (Ret.)
 Stanley McChrystal, Former Commander of the U.S. Forces Afghanistan, speak about leadership.
 When asked what could transform American citizenship, General McChrystal responded that all young people should serve their country, doing either military or community service for a minimum of one year.
 A standing ovation ensued.
-Deeply inspired, Laura immediately went to work with Walter Isaacson, CEO of the Aspen Institute at the time, to help create the Franklin Project: which sought to improve citizenship by giving every young person in America the opportunity to do a fully paid, full-time year of service anywhere in the country.
+Deeply inspired, Laura immediately went to work with Walter Isaacson, CEO of the Aspen Institute at the time, to help create the Franklin Project, which sought to improve citizenship by giving every young person in America the opportunity to do a fully paid, full-time year of service anywhere in the country.
 The Franklin Project was named after Benjamin Franklin, who believed that service by citizens was central to our democracy.

 A service year before, during, or after college gives young people the chance to transform their lives, make an impact in their community, and become the active citizens and leaders our nation needs.
 Expanding service years has the power to revitalize cities, uplift and educate children at risk, and empower communities struggling with poverty.